We are incredibly grateful to all of the individual donors and trusts and foundations who generously support our work.

-Headlong is actively committed to mentoring the next generation of theatre directors and writers.
-Our belief is that the sector should have a diverse pool of artists who are ready to make bold work with contemporary relevance.
+Headlong is commmitted to mentoring the next generation of writers.
+We believe that the sector should have a diverse pool of artists who are ready to make reflective of our society with contemporary relevance.
 We are committed to achieving gender parity and diversity in our commissions.